-The solebar detailing (5) comes contained in its own little fret.
+There are two types of solebar detailing.
+The plates and stops (5a) is standard on all Rumney Models underframes and comes contained in its own little fret.
 See Fig.2 below.
-On it you will find fabricated axle spring stops, number plates, label clips, a rectangle that is actually a block of wood on the real thing and some small round dual depth plates.
-I have no idea what the purpose of the last two items is but the rectangular block of wood was quite common and the round plates could be found on shock absorbing vans where the springs were mounted inside the solebars.
+On it you will find fabricated axle spring stops, two types of number plate, label clips and a rectangle that is actually a block of wood on the real thing.
+I have no idea what the purpose of the last item was it was quite common.
 The positions of all this stuff varied so check your prototype.
 The details can be soldered on or glued.
 If you wish to glue the detail on its best left until the chassis is assembled.